-Mission 12 to ISS provides for a 9-week experiment design competition September to November 2017, flight experiment selection by December 14, 2017, and a ferry flight to ISS for Mercury – the SSEP Mission 12 experiments payload – in Spring 2018, with a return to Earth after a nominal 4-6 week stay on Station.
+Mission 15 to ISS provides for a 9-week experiment design competition September to November 2020, flight experiment selection by mid-December 2020, and a ferry flight to ISS for Skylab – the SSEP Mission 15 experiments payload – in Late Spring 2021, with a return to Earth after a nominal 4-6 week stay on Station.

-Co-Principal Investigators Jordyn Catherall, and Kate Yager, presenting results of their microgravity experiment The Development of Minnow Fish Eggs in Space at the 2011 SSEP National Conference, Smithsonian National Air and Space Museum, Washington, DC, July 6 and 7, 2011.
-Together with their Co-PI Dana Betti, they are the flight experiment research team from Ballston Spa, New York, for SSEP on STS-134—the final flight of Space Shuttle Endeavour.
-For more video clips of SSEP research team presentations at the 2011, 2012, and 2013 Conferences, visit the SSEP Scientific Return and Reporting page.
+Co-Principal Investigators Alexandra Anderson, Isabella Diaz, Nora Lee, Aya Mtume, Abigail Wall, and Elizabeth Wyshner, presenting results of their microgravity experiment The Development of Venessa cardui Butterflies in Microgravity at the 2016 SSEP National Conference, Smithsonian National Air and Space Museum, Washington, DC, June 29-30, 2016.
+Together with their Co-PI Olivia Adamczyk, they are the flight experiment research team from Summit, New Jersey, for SSEP Mission 10 to ISS.
+For more video clips of SSEP research team presentations at the 2011 through 2018 Conferences, visit the SSEP Scientific Return and Reporting page.

-Each community participating in Mission 12 will be provided all launch services to fly a real microgravity research mini-laboratory containing a single flight experiment to the International Space Station (ISS).
-An experiment design competition in each community—engaging typically 300+ students—allows student teams of typically 3-5 students per team to design real microgravity experiments, and submit formal flight experiment proposals.
-As is the case with professional researchers, each team is vying for the limited research asset provided to their community – a single flight experiment to be transported to ISS and operated by the astronauts.
+Each community participating in Mission 15 will be provided all launch services to fly a real microgravity research mini-laboratory containing a single flight experiment to the International Space Station (ISS).
+Student teams across the community will engage in a flight experiment design competition, where each team of typically 3-5 students designs a microgravity experiment, and submits a formal flight experiment proposal.
+A participating pre-college community (grades 5-12) typically engages 300+ students (at least 100 students).
+For an undergraduate community at least 30 students need to be engaged.
+As is the case with professional researchers, each team is vying for the limited research asset provided to their community – a single flight slot to transport one experiment to ISS where it will be operated by the astronauts.
 Additional SSEP programming leverages the flight experiment design competition to engage the community, embracing NCESSE’s Learning Community Model for STEM education.
 This includes an art and design competition to select mission patches which will accompany the community’s selected flight experiment to space.

 - Pre-College (the core focus for SSEP) in the U.S., (grades 5-12), with a participating school district—even an individual school—providing a stunning, real, on-orbit RESEARCH opportunity to their upper elementary, middle, and high school students